dvlpm/life-recipes/mac-docker.md

-Fix slow docker on mac
+Fix slow docker on macOS
 ========================
-With this step-by-step instruction you can enjoy high speed docker on mac
+With this step-by-step instruction you can enjoy high speed docker on macOS
 -----------------------

 1. Run recovery mode (Restart then cmd+R)